choyrim/sparkhacks-hadoop291/README.md

 the final output data files will ignore the default encryptions settings configured for the bucket.

+An official fix for this bug is slated for hadoop 3.4.
+Since the most recent hadoop released with spark 3.0 was hadoop 3.2, it will be a while before the fix will be generally available to the spark community.

 To remedy this bug, this package provides a port of the bug fix from branch 3.3.0 and tested on 2.9.1 and 3.2.1.

 ### Usage